dojo/app/README.md

 You might be tempted to specify `dojo-actions/createAction` as the `factory` in action definitions.
 However actions must be created with a `do()` implementation and this implementation cannot be specified in the definition object.
 You'll have to use your own factory method, like in the `registerActionFactory()` example above, or point directly at an action instance.

-However this means you miss out on one feature of the `dojo-actions/createAction` factory: automatically observing a store for the action's state.
-Ordinarily this is done by passing the store in the `stateFrom` option when creating the action.

-The application factory lets you specify a similar `stateFrom` option in the action definition itself.
-It can be an actual store or a string identifier for a store that is registered with the application factory.

-The store will be lazily loaded when the action is needed, and the appropriate methods will be called so the action can observe the store for its state.
+If you use your own factory method you can use the `stateFrom` option in the action definition.
+This can be an actual store or a string identifier for a store that is registered with the application factory.
+The store will be lazily loaded when the action is needed, and is then passed to the factory method as its second argument.
+You can now set up your action so it observes the store for its state.

+If the `stateFrom` option is not used, but a default action store is provided, that default action store will be passed to the factory.

 #### Store definitions